Nonso-M/JobETL/README.md

 `-d`is running it in detached mode

 ## Logging Into the Postgres Database
-> If you are using the database initialized within the container, use to following stepsto access the data To access the postgres database go into your browser and search `localhost:8080` to access PGadmin
+> If you are using the database initialized within the container, use to following steps to access the data.
+To access the postgres database go into your browser and search `localhost:8080` to access PGadmin
 - The login for pgadmin is as follows
 `EMAIL`: admin@example.com